Mathew-O-2026/study-timer/README.md

 2. Type how many minutes you want
 3. Click **Start**
 4. Click **Pause** to pause and **Start** again to resume
-5. Add a file named `alarm.mp3` to the folder for the sound

 ---